 Before you even consider building an MVP app, ask yourself – will your product idea solve an existing problem?

-You must have a clear-cut plan, which answers the following questions:
+It would be best if you had a clear-cut plan which answers the following questions:

 - How will my product solve user problems?